Justin01Wu/ObjectTreeCreator/README.md

 If an exception happen, the related properties will be set to null, you can customize it to avoid those exceptions.

-You can see those sample below.
+You can see some samples below.

 ## How to use it